-Brand name cleaning products are often expensive and filled with toxic chemicals.
-A look at some of the cleaning products in our cupboards reveals that several of the labels recommend calling a poison control center if swallowed!
+How to make non-toxic homemade cleaner is the name of new project.
+A look at some of the cleaning products in our cupboards and on the market reveals that several of the labels recommend calling a poison control center if swallowed!

 - 1 teaspoon liquid dish soap